Used Dealer – and Auto Broker – Application Forms

 OL 45 Form Application for Renewal of License

 For licensed dealers, who need to renew their license.
 This form accompanied by a Continuing Education certificate and the DMV fees are required to renew a dealer license every two years.
+The DMV will mail out official forms to dealers who are up for renewal, but if you would like to renew early you can use this form.
 OL45

 Motorsports Market Online Course Book